 AFB is also proud to house the Helen Keller Archives and honor the more than forty years that Helen Keller worked tirelessly with AFB.
 For more information visit us online at www.afb.org

-*This information is from an external source (American Foundation for the Blind).
+(i)Source/Reference: American Foundation for the Blind.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - Lifeline Discounted Monthly Phone Service : Thomas C. Weiss (2013/11/10)

 - 2 - Scott Robertson - H.O.W.
 (Hell On Wheels) - Signs Agreement with Mirror Image Entertainment Inc. : Da Godfather of Crunk (2020/05/22)